Pramad712/Shortest-Paths/README.md

 # Shortest Paths with A*
-Finds the shortest path on a grid between two nodes (given by the user).
-The user also puts walls which the path must not go through (but can go in between to walls ...).
+Finds the shortest path on a grid between two nodes given by the user.
+The user also puts walls which the path can not go through (but can go in between walls ...).

 ## Dependencies
 ### • Python 3.10